 The third term in eq. \eqref{Yukawa} gives masses to the other dark quarks $\chi_f$ and $\chi^c_f$ as

 Again, for the mass matrix $M_f = Y' f'$ with $f'\sim 10^5$ GeV, we expect a hierarchical mass spectrum, albeit milder than that of $M_\psi$, given by

 where $m_{f,i}$ are the masses of Dirac fermions $\chi_{f,i}$.
-Unlike $\chi_{a,i}$ we discussed, $\chi_{f,i}$ receive their masses from the scale $\Lambda_5\sim 10^5$ GeV, allowing them to spread down to the GeV scale easily.
-Another difference worth emphasizing is that $\chi_a$ are Majorana fermions while $\chi_{f}$ are Dirac fermions, originating from the fact that antisymmetric fermions $\chi_a$ are real representations, while fundamental fermions $\chi_{f}$ are pseudo-real representations.
+Unlike the $\chi_{a,i}$ discussed previously, the $\chi_{f,i}$ acquire their masses from the scale $\Lambda_5 \sim 10^5$ GeV, allowing them to naturally spread down to the GeV scale.
+Another noteworthy difference is that the $\chi_a$ are Majorana fermions, whereas the $\chi_{f}$ are Dirac fermions.
+This distinction originates from the fact that the antisymmetric fermions $\chi_a$ belong to real representations, while the fundamental fermions $\chi_{f}$ belong to pseudo-real representations.